pgtipping/Synthalyst/memory-bank/activeContext.md

      - Preservation of content structure
    - Location: `nextjs-app/src/components/TrainingPlanPDF.tsx`

+2. ✅ ADDITIONAL IMPROVEMENTS: Training Plan PDF Export Formatting (2024-03-08):

+   - Fixed issue with list items not being properly formatted with indentation and spacing
+   - Removed hash symbols (##) that were appearing at the end of some list items
+   - Improved section heading styling to ensure proper spacing between headings and content
+   - Enhanced resources section to group resources by type (Books, Courses, Tools, etc.)
+   - Added proper category headings for each resource type
+   - Improved content extraction for sections with bullet points
+   - Fixed regex patterns to be compatible with earlier ECMAScript versions
+   - Location: `nextjs-app/src/components/TrainingPlanPDF.tsx`

-2. ✅ COMMITTED: Changes pushed to main branch:
+3. ✅ COMMITTED: Changes pushed to main branch:
-   - Committed the fixes with a descriptive message: "Fix Training Plan PDF export formatting issues"
+   - Committed the fixes with a descriptive message: "Fix Training Plan PDF formatting issues with list items and section headings"
    - Pushed the changes to the main branch on GitHub
    - This ensures consistent and professional PDF output for training plans